lsb-riken/CUBIC-informatics/README.md

 ```
 python script/HDoG_classify.py param/param_example_classify.json
 ```
-Plot every candidate in feature space and unsupervised clustering is performed to create classifier automatically.
-You can also create classifier manually.
+Create a classifier with manual decision boundary and plot cell candidates in feature space.
+By setting `use_manual_boundary` in the parameter file to be `false`, you can also perform unsupervised clustering and create classifier automatically.

 ### Multi-channel verification
 ```